Abodx9/KI-BigData/README.md

 ## **Project Overview**

-This repository contains the source code for our KI-BigData project.
-The project aims to collect, process, and analyze political party data.
+This repository contains the source code for our AI-BigData project.
+The project aims to collect, process, and analyze political party data using advanced techniques such as Vector Database and RAG (Retrieval-Augmented Generation).

 # **Development History**